 By knowing your deadlines, you can plan out your testing dates and study schedule to ensure you've achieved your SAT or ACT target scores in time to apply.
 The same goes for your recommendation letters.

 When Should You Ask for Recommendation Letters?

 A second component that requires advance planning is your letters of recommendation.
-You should ask your teachers at least a month before your deadline.
-It can also be a good idea to ask 11th grade teachers at the end of junior year, when they remember you best.
+You should ask your teachers at least a month before your application deadline.
+It can also be a good idea to ask 11th grade teachers at the end of your junior year, when they remember you best.